core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

       Server State: secret key k
 ~~~~~~~~~~

-  This method is suitable both for time and for event based freshness (by the server remembering the time at which the event took place).
+  This method is suitable both for time and for event based freshness (by the server remembering the time at which the event took place),
   and independent of the client authority.

   If this method is used to additionally obtain network reachability of the client,